aleex1848/tools-for-autodarts/README.md

   - Generic gameshot: `ambient_gameshot`
 - If no match is found after all fallback attempts, no sound is played

+#### Bulk Upload with Trigger Assignment
+- **Multi-File Upload**: Upload multiple sound files at once for faster setup
+- **Bulk Trigger Assignment**: When "Generate triggers from filenames" is disabled, you can assign the same trigger to all uploaded files at once
+- **Efficient Setup**: Makes it easy to set up larger sound sets without manually assigning triggers to each file individually

 #### Technical Features
 - **Queue Management**: Enhanced sound queue management to prevent overlapping and ensure proper playback order (improved in v2.0.3)
 - **Format Support**: Plays both URL-based sounds and base64-encoded audio